Orbicella franksi

 Orbicella franksi, commonly known as boulder star coral, is a colonial stony coral in the family Merulinidae.
-It is native to shallow waters in the Caribbean Sea, the Gulf of Mexico, the Bahamas, Bermuda and Florida, and is listed as a "vulnerable species" by the International Union for Conservation of Nature.
+It is native to shallow waters in the Caribbean Sea, the Gulf of Mexico, the Bahamas, Bermuda and Florida, and is listed as a "near-threatened species" by the International Union for Conservation of Nature.

 Taxonomy

 Until recently this coral, along with Orbicella faveolata, was thought to be a variety of Orbicella annularis.
-There is very little morphological differences between them but studies have shown differences in corallite structure, life history, allozymes and distribution.
+There is very little morphological difference between them but studies have shown differences in corallite structure, life history, allozymes and distribution.
 All three members of this species complex used to be placed in the genus Montastraea.

 Description

 Colonies of Orbicella franksi usually form massive clumps with uneven surfaces, but sometimes forms plates, and in shady positions, may be encrusting.
 The general colour is orange-brown, greenish-brown or greyish-brown, but the extremities of the lumps are often pale or white.
 The corallites (the cups in which the polyps sit) are small, measuring 3.5 mm across.
 The growing edges of this coral bear both large and small corallites which is in contrast to the closely related Orbicella faveolata, which has regularly spaced corallites at its growing edges.